rniemeyer/knockout-postbox/README.md

 };
 ```

-The observable extensions accept additional arguments that can help to custom the sending/receiving behavior, as described below.
-Additionally, the subscriptions do not need to be created when the observables are created.
-You could just as easily wire these up later, if you don't want the individual view models to know that they are participating in this communication.
+The subscriptions do not need to be created when the observables are instantiated.
+You could just as easily wire it up later, if you don't want the individual view models to know that they are participating in this communication.

 ```js
 var ViewModelOne = function() {